rebecagrn/islandtech-ecommerce/README.md

 # IslandTech App

-A modern e-commerce web application built with Next.js, TypeScript, and Tailwind CSS, focused on performance, pixel-perfect design, and user experience.
+A modern and conceptual e-commerce web application built with Next.js, TypeScript, and Tailwind CSS, focused on performance, pixel-perfect design, and user experience.

 ## Demo